 - Federal Work-Study

-Financial aid advisers at your university of choice are also very helpful at determining what form of aid is best for you.
+Financial aid advisers at your university of choice are trained to help you determine what form of aid is best.
 Get in touch with an adviser today.

-Enrolling students should contact each of their candidate college's admissions and financial aid departments to determine how best to integrate and utilize federal, state, or other financial aid programs available to them.
-Many programs are time-sensitive as to commencement, disbursement, application documentation, and other important processing procedures so students are encouraged to apply for financial aid as soon as possible .
+Contact your college's admissions and financial aid departments to determine how best to integrate and utilize the federal, state, or other financial aid programs available to you.
+Many programs are time-sensitive as to commencement, disbursement, application documentation, and other important processing procedures, so you are encouraged to seek information and apply for financial aid as soon as possible.

-How much Federal Student Aid can a student expect to receive?
+How much Federal Student Aid can I receive?

 What information is needed in order to complete a FAFSA?

-As soon as the student knows they want to go to college.
-The FAFSA form can be updated and corrected once it has been submitted, so apply early!
-Although a student can apply for Federal Student Aid throughout the year, they need to apply early if they want to secure funding before classes actually begin .
-Check with local financial aid administrators about the specific financial aid deadlines for their school or go to the FAFSA website to get information about deadline dates.
+Although you can apply for federal student aid throughout the year, you need to apply early if you want to secure funding before classes begin.
+Check with local financial aid administrators about the specific financial aid deadlines for their school or go to the FAFSA website to get information about deadlines.